jubaer36/jubaer36/README.md

 ## About Me

 Almost everything in life piques my interest.
 May that be complex math problems with solutions yet to be discovered or poems/stories written as legends .
-Eventually accepting the brutal truth of not being able to pursue every interest of my life I have eventually chosen Computer Science to be my primary field of exploration.
+Eventually accepting the brutal truth of not being able to pursue every interest of my life I have chosen Computer Science to be my primary field of exploration.
 This workspace is my laboratory—messy and unfinished, more like a child’s playground than a polished setup—imperfect, unarranged, but entirely my own.
-The journey began quite a while ago and yet the tools are still arriving , the knowledge yet to be earned but still no signs of stopping.
+The journey began a while ago and yet the tools are still arriving , the knowledge yet to be earned but no signs of stopping.
 Here, in this playground of ones and zeros, I experiment, stumble, learn, and occasionally even build something that works on the first try (a rare but celebrated event).

 ## Technical Skills